-What has come to be called “The Jackson Mural” depicts scenes from William of Orange’s campaign in Ireland from 1688 to 1690, with the left-hand panel showing the crossing of the Boyne and the right-hand one showing the Relief Of Derry.
+What has come to be called “The Jackson Mural” depicts scenes from the Williamite campaign in Ireland from 1688 to 1690, with the left-hand panel showing King William III Of Orange crossing the Boyne and the right-hand panel showing the Relief Of Derry.

 This Londonderry Sentinel article paints a vivid picture of the (old) area and of the loyalist imagery within it.
-The image below (a photograph on the railing outside Cathedral Youth Club) shows the people of the old Fountain area beneath an Orange arch and bunting.
+The image below (a photograph on the railing outside Cathedral Youth Club) shows the people of the old Fountain area beneath an Orange arch and bunting in Wapping Lane.

-(The original Jackson wall in its second location, in 1990.
-The viewer is looking north, towards the flats (demolished in the 1990s) and the city walls.
-M00813)
+Here is the original Jackson wall in its second location, perhaps around the time of the move.
+The viewer is now looking north, towards the flats (which would themselves be demolished in the 1990s) and the city walls.

-Bobby Jackson Jr. updates the mural, which is displayed only during the parade season, though, as he says, “If I had my way we would change the paintings, move it all around, do something else, because these boys already have these ones out on cards.
+Bobby Jackson Jr. continued to update the mural, which is displayed only during the parade season, though, as he says, “If I had my way we would change the paintings, move it all around, do something else, because these boys already have these ones out on cards.
 I want to do something else.
 My son says, “You can’t, you must stick to the original ones.”” (p.
 8)

 Jackson Jr. died in 2016 (Londonderry Sentinel).
 The article includes an (undated) photograph of Jackson Sr. on the left and Jackson Jr. on the right.
-It is not known who now mounts the boards each summer and whether the boards are re-touched each year.
+It is not known who now mounts the boards each summer – perhaps it is the son mentioned in the quote above – and whether the boards are re-touched each year.

 Please comment below or get in touch by e-mail (email@example.com) if you can correct or expand on the information on this page.